jsherman1/kahadb-trace-analyzer/README.md

    and that the log contains a full output from the trace logging.
 In some cases you may need to increase the log size.
 ```

-Should one of these cases occur try increasing the log file size to prevent it from rolling.
+Should one of these cases occur try increasing the log file size when capturing the trace logging to prevent it from rolling.